-My research interests include the history of modern South Asia, Islam, gender, sexuality, feminisms and cultural nationalism.
+My research interests include the history of modern South Asia, Islam, gender, sexuality, feminisms and religious politics.

 ‘Muslim polygamy’ became something of a phenomenon in Muslim reform conversations, the women’s movement, and nationalist and legal debates throughout the late nineteenth and early twentieth centuries.
 It was articulated as a different kind of problem by different people, from one of civilisation to modernity, patriarchy to demography.
 Discussions on polygamy thus acquired different characteristics, shed old ones, and evolved as they moved through different cultural, gendered, political, and social locations.